tlswg/tls13-spec/draft-ietf-tls-tls13.md

 1. Verify the PSK binder.

-2. If the sending time is outside the window or the ClientHello matches a known ClientHello then accept the PSK but reject 0-RTT.
+2. If the expected_arrival_time is outside the window or the ClientHello matches a known ClientHello then accept the PSK but reject 0-RTT.